 |Edit short fiction||1.00||1.00||1.00||3.00|

 |Edit long fiction||1.00||1.00||1.00||3.00|

 |Brainstorm for new ideas||1.00||1.00|

 In this example, you spend 2-3 hours per day and a little bit more on the weekend.
 In total, you spend almost 20 hours a week between all these tasks.
-It sounds like a lot, but as you can see, not only the hours are spread throughout the week, they are also spread throughout the day.
-By doing things in small quantities, you get to accomplish a lot without getting burnt-out.
+It sounds like a lot, but as you can see, not only are the hours spread throughout the week, they are also spread throughout the day.
+By doing things in small quantities, you get to accomplish a lot without getting burnt out.

 Writing Schedule – The Sunday Plan

 On Sunday evening, you should plan your week according to the schedule above.
 This is extremely important, especially if you have multiple novels and short stories in the works.
-When Monday comes, and you look in your schedule and see that you must do one hour of writing or one hour of editing, the question then becomes: what will you write and/or what will you edit?
+When Monday comes, and you look in your schedule and see that you must do one hour of writing or one hour of editing, the question becomes: what will you write and/or what will you edit?

 You do not want to leave that decision to the moment when you must start doing it for two reasons: first of all, deciding what to do takes time.
 Why waste 10 precious minutes going through your notes to decide what to write?
 Second of all, deciding what to do is like looking at a white paper.
 You are leaving it to the way you feel at that moment, and that’s not good.
-Decide ahead of time and take the guess-work out of it.
+Decide ahead of time and take the guesswork out of it.